 We sat glued to the TV set for many hours, many hours after midnight.
 TV reporters had rushed to the official border crossings to see if anyone was actually making it.
 You can see some of what we experienced in the rest of the above video.

-The East German border guards had not been properly briefed and were turning people away.
+The East German border guards had not been properly briefed and were turning some of the people away.
 At one stage a camera crew encountered a small group of people and asked them: “Do you know what is going on?
 The guards are turning them back, right?”
 And the answer: “We are ‘them’!
 We are from East Germany.
 They let us through without any problems.”
-And then more came, and more and more and more.
-Just watching it we were in tears — like the people who for the first time in their lives were experiencing freedom.
+And then more East Germans came, and more and more and more.
+Just watching it, we were in tears — just like the people who for the first time in their lives were experiencing freedom.
 Watch it in the final quarter of the above video.
 Or watch this informative five-minute video on the Berlin Wall.

 So it was back to the TV set, where we could watch the end of the separation of the two German states.
 And watch all the things that were happening on this momentous day.
 For instance, we saw people bringing welcome gifts and handing them to the guests from the East.
 Even big companies chipped in.
 One drove a truck to the border and handed out a few tons of bananas and citrus fruit, things you couldn’t get in the East.
 It was all deeply moving, we watched all day.

 Last year we were in Berlin, on the 9th of November, and I started writing this article.
 But then I though: the 29th anniversary?
 No, I’ll wait a year.

 One of the things you notice about Berlin is that the streets are much wider than in other German towns.
 It is easily the biggest city in the country — and you still feel it is two cities merged into one.
 There are e-bikes everywhere which you can rent and ride around.
 Just go there and do it — you will not regret!
 The town has become very beautiful, decaying monumental buildings have been fully restored, everything is spacious and clean.